howframework/Nancy/README.md

 1. Open `src/NancyBlog.sln` in Visual Studio.
 2. Hit `F5` (or the Start Debugging button).
-3. Create tables by clicking the link in the home page.

 Database should just be there, we are using SQL Server Compact Edition in the `App_Data` folder.